foxypool/docs/docs/proof-of-spacetime/foxy-farmer/installing.md

       ```bash
       venv/bin/pip install .
       ```
-      5. Run using `venv/bin/foxy-farmer` (or activate the venv using `source venv/bin/activate` and then just use `foxy-farmer`), it will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml` if available.
+      5. Run using `venv/bin/foxy-farmer` (or activate the venv using `source venv/bin/activate` and then just use `foxy-farmer`) and follow the first run wizard, it will create a `foxy-farmer.yaml` in the current directory based on your inputs.

         !!! note
-            If you never set up chia before on this machine you will need to import your 24 word mnemonic using `venv/bin/foxy-farmer keys add` and ensure your PlotNFTs are present in your `foxy-farmer.yaml`.
-This can be achieved by copying them from another `foxy-farmer.yaml` or running `venv/bin/foxy-farmer join-pool`.
+            To join the pool just run `./foxy-farmer join-pool`.
+You can add `--fee` to supply a fee in case the mempool is full.

-      6. Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
+      6. (Optional) Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
       7. Profit!

 === "Using docker"